 “This is great!
 Can I just sit here for the next hour?”
-That’s a question I hear several times a week, as newcomers to Victory sink into the rocking chair in my treatment room.
+That’s a question I hear several times a week, as newcomers to Victory sink into the rocking chair from the back in action shop in my treatment room.

 Why a rocking chair, I hear you ask?
 Well, to answer this, we have to go back to the principles of what backs like, and what they don’t.

 You have 29 bones in the spine, of which 24 move freely.
 You have 23 intervertebral discs (there’s no disc between C1 and C2, just below your skull).
 Spines are designed for movement, not for staying still for long periods.

 As I’ve blogged before, discs are built a bit like rubbery doughnuts, with a thick, tough outer ring (annulus fibrosus) and a more jellylike centre (nucleus pulposus).
 The nucleus is supposed to bear most of the weight, but this can only happen if there’s enough fluid in it — otherwise it flattens down, and you end up weight bearing through the annulus, which can lead to degeneration and pain.
 We can encourage fluid to flow into the nucleus if we regularly alter the pressure on the disc, leaning back and forth to stretch and squash different areas.
 Conversely, if we stay still for too long, even if we have “perfect posture”, the disc gradually compresses, with fluid draining out faster than it can flow back in.